 Conclusion:

 First, we find that pollination in the Almond industry has been affected by the increase in mortality of honey bees.
-When we consider the frame-weighted average rental rate, we see that it is negatively correlated with overwintering loss, and that during years of high loss (eg 2012), the number of frames per colony placed dropped and the number of shortages felt by bee brokers rose dramatically.
+When we consider the frame-weighted average rental rate, we see that it is negatively correlated with overwintering loss, and that during years of high loss (e.g. 2012), the number of frames per colony placed dropped and the number of shortages felt by bee brokers rose dramatically.

 We then explore the potential correlation between overwintering loss and the colony rental prices measured in two ways.
 According to Table 12, both prices are negatively correlated with overwintering loss of bees.
 The results of our analysis indicate that it would be beneficial to consider colony grade when evaluating changes in almond pollination markets.
 When we examine quality adjusted colony rental prices, which corresponds to the changes in overwintering loss rates of bees, we find that there is more fluctuation in almond pollination pricing between years than with unadjusted prices.
 Also, colony grade should be considered when quantifying the supply of bees for almond pollination.
 We demonstrate one method of accounting for changes in colony quality by looking at the frame level supply of bees rather than the colony level.